ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 The requirements for the resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on:

 -  The compute aspects required for the backup components.
 -  The compute aspects required for the disaster recovery workloads.
 -  The compute aspects required to support high availability activities.

 ## Compute considerations for backups
 {: #design-considerations-backups}

 Review the following backup method for a Secure Automated Backup with Compass:

 This is a fully managed backup as a service solution for any AIX workloads.
-It is ordered and configured by using the [IBM Cloud catalog](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2FY2F0ZWdvcnk9c3RvcmFnZQ%3D%3D) {: external}.
-Compute is deployed as a service and connected to the {{site.data.keyword.powerSysFull}} workloads through a BaaS/Backup VPC and a transit gateway in the client {{site.data.keyword.Bluemix_notm}} account.
+It is ordered and configured by using the [Managing shared processor pools](/catalog/services/secure-automated-backup-with-compass){: external}.
+Compute is deployed as a service and connected to the {{site.data.keyword.powerSysFull}} workloads through a Backup as a Service VPC and a transit gateway in the client {{site.data.keyword.Bluemix_notm}} account.

 Compass backup servers are preconfigured in data centers and are also replicated across to the other regions.
 When a customer provisions the backup offering through {{site.data.keyword.cloud_notm}} catalog, an automation process deploys the backup offering, Virtual Private Cloud (VPC), and necessary Virtual Private Endpoints (VPE) to establish secure private network connection to the Compass backup servers.

-It's recommended that you refrain from deploying any additional resources to backup offering VPC.
+It is advisable to avoid allocating any additional resources to the backup VPC, as this VPC is exclusively dedicated to the compass solution.
 {: tip}

 ## Compute considerations for high availability
 {: #design-considerations-ha}

-The local OS high availability method is PowerHA Standard.
+The local operating system high availability method is PowerHA Standard.

+- This allows the failover of 2 LPAR sharing the same storage volume

+- If one LPAR were to fail the second LPAR would resume the primary role and the system would continue to function as usual.

-This method offers adequate LPAR compute for clustered AIX LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.
+- This method offers adequate LPAR compute for clustered AIX LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.

 ## Compute considerations for disaster recovery
 {: #design-considerations-dr}